President Obama recognizes First Lady’s leadership role in tackling childhood obesity.

 Sam Kass: Hoop houses at the White House = Growing veggies through the winter!

-Sam Kass has just published a new blog entry on the White House blog, entitled Planting the Winter Garden.
+Sam Kass has just published a new blog entry on the White House blog, purchase entitled Planting the Winter Garden.
 It features a video with Sam and Deputy Secretary of Agriculture Kathleen Merrigan talking about hoop houses and cover cropping and of course what is growing in the garden right now.

 *Photo by Obama Foodorama